lgatto/TeachingMaterial/README.md

 such as principal component analysis) and supervised (classification and regression, such as K-nearest neighbour and linear regression) methods.
 We will also address questions such as model selection using cross-validation.
-The material will have an important hands-on component and participants will need to bring a computer with R 3.4.1 pre-installed.
-All the course material will be made available online and package instructions will be circulated in advance.
+The material has an important hands-on component and readers should have a computer running R 3.4.1 or later.

+Read to course at http://bit.ly/intromlr